 Robots can perform an ever-increasing number of human-like actions, but until recently, lying wasn’t one of them.
 Now, thanks to researchers at the Georgia Institute of Technology, they can.
 More accurately, the Deep South robots have been taught “deceptive behavior.”
 This might sound like the recipe for a Philip K. Dick-esque disaster, but it could have practical uses.
 Robots on the battlefield, for instance, could use deception to elude captors.
 In a search and rescue scenario, a robot might have to be deceptive to handle a panicking human.
 For now, however, the robots are using their new skill to play a mean game of hide-and-seek.

-« Back to Robots taught to deceive
+Read the full article: Robots taught to deceive